-The Transformational Eco-Psychology program at Southwestern College offers a Wilderness Fast each year to interested individuals.
-In September 2016, Wilderness Fast members took a 9-day trip to Canyon De Chelly with Katherine Ninos and Carol Parker, the founder of the Wilderness Fasts provided by Southwestern College.
+The Ecotherapy certificate program at Southwestern College offers a Wilderness Fast each year to interested individuals.
+In September 2016, Wilderness Fast members took a 9-day trip to Canyon De Chelly with Katherine Ninos and Carol Parker, the founder of the Wilderness Fasts offered at Southwestern College.
 This is an interview with one of the program participants, Woody Chandler, who graciously offered to share his experience and transformational process that the Wilderness Fast has brought to his life.
 Woody Chandler is currently a student at Southwestern College, pursuing his Master’s degree in Counseling.

 Rene: Thank you, Woody, for joining me.

 Rene: I thought about a couple of questions that I would ask you, and the one that came to my mind first was, How did you find out about the Wilderness Fast at Southwestern?
 Did you know about it prior to coming into the program?

 Woody: Yeah, I knew about it prior to the program.
 I found out about it on the website and talked about it with Dru in my interview.
 And it’s always something I’ve wanted to do.
 I feel like as a kid, I never really had a rite-of-passage of any kind.
 It was more like, okay, you go to school, you learn what you did in school.
 And really going to college would have been the rite of passage, but I knew it was not that.